MTX Services Reference

 }

-You can poll the status for individual tenants using its individual task ID:
+In addition, you can poll the status for individual tenants using its individual task ID:

 GET /-/cds/jobs/pollTask(ID='<taskID>') HTTP/1.1